Kogi people: Traditions

-The Kogi have many characteristics that define their culture.
-For example, all Kogi men receive a "poporo" when they come of age.
-The "poporo" is a small, hollow gourd that is filled with "lima," a type of powder that is made by heating and crushing shells to produce lime.
-The men also continuously chew coca leaves, a tradition followed by many indigenous tribes to connect them to the natural world.
-As they chew the coca leaves, they suck on the lime powder in their poporos, which they extract with a stick, and rub the mixture on the gourd with the stick to form a hardened layer or crust.
-The size of this layer depends on the maturity and the age of the Kogi man.
+The Kogi have many distinct traditions.
+For example, all Kogi men receive a poporo when they come of age.
+A poporo is a small, hollow gourd filled with lima ("lime"), a powder of heated and crushed shells.
+The men also continuously chew coca leaves, a tradition followed by many Indigenous tribes to connect them to the natural world.
+As they chew the leaves, they suck on the lime powder in their poporos, which they extract with a stick, and rub the mixture on the gourd with the stick to form a hardened layer or crust.
+The size of this layer depends on the man's maturity and age.

 Kogi men and women all carry traditional bags across their shoulders.
 Only women are allowed to weave the bags.
 Many of the things carried inside a bag are secret and known only to the owner.
 Bags carried by Mamos contain sacred traditional objects.
-When two Kogi men meet, they use the customary greeting, which is to exchange handfuls of coca.
+When two Kogi men meet, the customary greeting is to exchange handfuls of coca.